Predictable Revenue Book Summary – A Quick 12 Min Read

 10. Obsess over the process of decision-making and not the decision-maker.

 The book says that you should set up an active prospecting team for your business to get higher returns.
-The experience and expertise of the authors make this book more of a practical guide.
-Predictable Revenue is relevant to all industries and is a must-read for entrepreneurs, salespeople, and businesses.
+The experience and expertise of the authors make this book more of a practical guide for outbound prospecting.